DoubleML/doubleml-for-py/doc/guide/scores.rst

 Interactive regression model (IRM)
 **********************************

-For the IRM model implemented in :class:`~doubleml.double_ml_irm.DoubleMLIRM` one can choose between ``score='ATE'`` and ``score='ATTE'``.
+For the IRM model implemented in ``DoubleMLIRM`` one can choose between ``score='ATE'`` and ``score='ATTE'``.

 ``score='ATE'`` implements the score function: